schancel/spec/may-2018-reenabled-opcodes.md

     x n OP_SPLIT -> x1 x2

-    where n is interpreted as a number
+    where n is interpreted as a numeric value

 Examples:
 * `0x001122 0 OP_SPLIT -> OP_0 0x001122`